-Facebook is a new kind of platform and we want to do our part to enable people to have meaningful conversations, to be informed and to be connected to each other.
+Facebook wants to do our part to enable people to have meaningful conversations, to be informed, and to be connected to each other.
 We know that our community values sharing and discussing ideas and news, and as a part of our service, we care a great deal about making sure that a healthy news ecosystem and journalism can thrive.

 That’s why today we’re announcing a new program to establish stronger ties between Facebook and the news industry.
 We will be collaborating with news organizations to develop products, learning from journalists about ways we can be a better partner, and working with publishers and educators on how we can equip people with the knowledge they need to be informed readers in the digital age.

 The Facebook Journalism Project will work in three ways: